folio-org/folio-org.github.io/community/contrib-code.md

 tracking changes caused by malfunction that may be hard to predict.

-As such, every new version for a particular major.minor series (e.g. `2.71`) start with bugfix version at set as 0, effectively `2.71.0`.
+As such, every new version for a particular major.minor series (e.g. `2.71`) start with bugfix version set as 0, effectively `2.71.0`.
 This indicates that no bugs have been discovered (yet) and no hotfix releases provided.

 ## Coding style